John O’ Groats

 Overview

-John O’Groats is a scenic village in Scotland, renowned as the northeastern tip of Britain’s mainland.
+John O’Groats is a scenic village in Scotland, renowned for being the northeastern tip of Britain’s mainland.
 Famous for its iconic signpost, it’s often the end point for those travelling from Land’s End in the far south of England.
-Visitors will be captivated by the area’s fascinating wildlife, striking coastal views, and opportunities for ferry trips to the Orkney Islands.
+The area’s fascinating wildlife, breathtaking coastal views, and opportunities for ferry trips to the Orkney Islands make it a must-visit destination.

-This is a tourist attraction that’s been a favourite destination for road-trippers for many years but it exploded in popularity in 2015 when the North Coast 500 route was launched by the tourist board of the North Highland Initiative.
+This is a tourist attraction that’s been a favourite destination for road-trippers for many years, but it exploded in popularity in 2015 when the North Coast 500 route was launched.
+Since then, it has been heavily advertised as one of the main stops on the NC500, and each year, tens of thousands of hikers, cyclists, bikers, and drivers go there to soak up the scenery.

-It’s a bit of a shame then, that the most northerly point of Britain is actually 15 miles around the coast at Dunnet Head.
-Still, if you’re in this part of Scotland I think you’ll enjoy a visit to John O’Groats, and you’ll get plenty of opportunities to update your Instagram and Facebook photos as well.
+It’s a bit of a shame, then, that the true most northerly point of Britain is actually located 15 miles around the coast at Dunnet Head!

 The Highlights